Byte-Stuff/Everest/docs/LambdaLang/README.md

 ### The 2 VRAM lists

-These lists store other assets you can transfer to the 'NSB' The Base can add, remove and edit VRAM items.
+These lists store other assets you can transfer to the 'NSB' Lambda can add, remove and edit VRAM items.
 The VRAM is organised like this:

 - color data